KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/saving_and_loading.md

 }
 ```

 [QFileDialog](docs:qtwidgets;QFileDialog) provides a number of static functions for displaying the common file dialog that is used by all KDE applications.
 Calling [QFileDialog::getSaveFileName()](docs:qtwidgets;QFileDialog::getSaveFileName) will display a dialog where the user can select the name of the file to save to or choose a new name.
-The function returns the full file name, which we then pass to `saveFileAs(QString)`.
+The function returns the full file name, which we then pass to `saveFileToDisk(QString)`.

 ### saveFile()